Effective as of August 19th, 2021

 Additional photo identification is not required if an approved digital vaccine record includes photo identification.

 Until September 15th, while we transition into full compliance with the City’s mandate, we will be accepting a negative COVID-19 test as an alternative to proof of vaccination.
 The negative test result must be for a test taken within 72 hours of attending Immersive Van Gogh.
 Please note that this will only be accepted as an alternative until September 15th, as per the City’s mandate.
-Both nucleic acid (including polymerase chain reaction (PCR)) and antigen tests are acceptable, but take-home tests will not be accepted.
+Nucleic acid (including polymerase chain reaction (PCR)) tests are acceptable.
+Take-home tests will not be accepted.

 Children under the age of 12 are exempt from the proof of vaccination requirement.